-- (18) The VET Team Leader or HE Unit Coordinator will manage minor breaches of academic integrity, with potential breaches referred to them by trainers, lecturers, markers, or exam invigilators. - (19) The VET Team Leader or HE Unit Coordinator will assess referred cases using their academic expertise and judgement in addition to the evidence from the person making the referral and any supporting evidence from text-matching software or other technology to assist in determining the percentage of similarity between the students submitted work and other sources as a guide. - (20) Where the VET Team Leader or HE Unit Coordinator does not find a breach to have occurred, the matter will be dismissed, and the work referred back to the assessor or marker who will mark the assessment in full. - (21) Where the VET Team Leader or HE Unit Coordinator finds sufficient evidence of a breach, they will: - a. advise the student in writing of the type of academic breach detected; - b. provide the student with a copy of the evidence; and - c. invite the student to a meeting or provide them with the opportunity to respond in writing. - (22) The student will have five (5) working days to attend a meeting or provide a response to the allegation.
-Where no response is received within the stipulated time period, the VET Team Leader or HE Unit Coordinator will proceed based on the available evidence. - (23) The VET Team Leader or HE Unit Coordinator will make a decision about whether a breach has occured, taking into account: - a. the type of academic misconduct; - b. the extent of the misconduct: - c. the experience of the student; - d. the stage or level of the student in their course. - (24) If the VET Team Leader or HE Unit Coordinator decides that a breach has not occurred, no further action will be taken and no record will be held against the student file. - (25) If the VET Team Leader or HE Unit Coordinator decides that a breach has occurred, they will determine the most appropriate outcome for the breach, and may take the student's history of academic integrity breaches into account. - (26) Once an outcome has been determined, the VET Team Leader or HE Unit Coordinator will: - a. advise the student in writing of the outcome and any action to be taken; - b. refer the student to undertake appropriate educative intervention; - c. record the mark; and - d. inform the student of the option to escalate the matter to the College Dean if the student disagrees with their decision.
+- (18) The TAFE Team Leader or higher education Unit Coordinator will manage minor breaches of academic integrity, with potential breaches referred to them by trainers, lecturers, markers, or exam invigilators. - (19) The TAFE Team Leader or higher education Unit Coordinator will assess referred cases using their academic expertise and judgement in addition to the evidence from the person making the referral and any supporting evidence from text-matching software or other technology to assist in determining the percentage of similarity between the students submitted work and other sources as a guide. - (20) Where the TAFE Team Leader or higher education Unit Coordinator does not find a breach to have occurred, the matter will be dismissed, and the work referred back to the assessor or marker who will mark the assessment in full. - (21) Where the TAFE Team Leader or higher education Unit Coordinator finds sufficient evidence of a breach, they will: - a. advise the student in writing of the type of academic breach detected; - b. provide the student with a copy of the evidence; and - c. invite the student to a meeting or provide them with the opportunity to respond in writing. - (22) The student will have five (5) working days to attend a meeting or provide a response to the allegation.
+Where no response is received within the stipulated time period, the TAFE Team Leader or higher education Unit Coordinator will proceed based on the available evidence. - (23) The TAFE Team Leader or higher education Unit Coordinator will make a decision about whether a breach has occurred, taking into account: - a. the type of academic misconduct; - b. the extent of the misconduct; - c. the experience of the student; and - d. the stage or level of the student in their course. - (24) If the TAFE Team Leader or higher education Unit Coordinator decides that a breach has not occurred, no further action will be taken and no record will be held against the student file. - (25) If the TAFE Team Leader or higher education Unit Coordinator decides that a minor breach has occurred, they will determine the most appropriate outcome for the breach, and may take the student's history of academic integrity breaches into account. - (26) Once an outcome has been determined, the TAFE Team Leader or higher education Unit Coordinator will: - a. advise the student in writing of the outcome and any action to be taken; - b. refer the student to undertake appropriate educative intervention; - c. record the mark; and - d. inform the student of the option to request a review by the Faculty Pro Vice-Chancellor if the student disagrees with their decision.
+Reviews must be submitted within 10 working days of the date of the TAFE Team Leader or higher education Unit Coordinator's decision.